 The battle of Shiloh was among the worst of the entire Civil War.
 In fact, at the time, the 23,000 casualties made it the bloodiest battle in American history.
 The park is over 5,000 acres, but Shiloh National Cemetery is claimed to be the most haunted spot.
 The cemetery holds over 3,500 Civil War soldiers, with almost 2,400 remaining unknown and unnamed.
 If you listen really closely, you may still be able to hear the faint muskets, drums and voices of soldiers in the distance.
 A nearby pond is also said to randomly turn red, an eerie repeat occurrence from the blood of dead soldiers and horses who once laid in the water.

-Shiloh Tours and Museum provides guided tours of the battlefield, and they also have one of the largest displays of Shiloh Civil War relics and artifacts available for you to explore.
-If you would like to do a self-guided tour, the National Park Service created a 12.7 mile auto route with 22 different stops.
+Both the Shiloh Battlefield and the Corinth Civil War Interpretive Center have large exhibit spaces with various displays and films to view.
+If you would like to do a self-guided tour, the National Park Service created a 12.7-mile auto route with 22 different stops.
+Learn more here.

 Brushy Mountain State Penitentiary